 Guess what guys?!
 Herbs are so easy!
 If you have never gardened before and you would like to make the foray into the world of gardening…go for it with herbs.
-Not only are they easy but they are fun, practical, delicious and pretty.
+Not only are they easy but they are fun, practical, delicious, and pretty.
 There is not a ton you need to know about herb care, thus the “easy” part.
-But, you know me…I can’t not say anything.
+But, you know me…I can’t just say nothing!
 Really, I am only trying to help.
 Pinky swear.

 A FEW TIPS FOR EASY HERB CARE:

-- Soil must be well draining.
+- Your soil must be well-draining.
 Use a regular potting mix like Van Wilgen’s Professional Potting Mix.
 Don’t use heavy compost or topsoil.
 If you are planting the herbs in the ground, be sure to lighten up the soil especially if it currently feels like brown pavement.
 Use some VW Planting Mix amended into the soil to keep it loose.

 - Here is a little trick that your neighbors won’t know.
 Add a little Greensand to the soil when you are planting your herbs.
 Not only is it a natural soil conditioner that helps with drainage but it gives herbs the extra mineral boost they need.

 - Keep herbs damp daily.
-I know, I know, I said that the soil needs to be well draining with herbs.
-This is true but they are also happier if the soils is damp every day.
+I know, I know, I said that the soil needs to be well-draining with herbs.
+This is true but they are also happier if the soil is damp every day.
 Confusing huh?
 What I am trying to say is that in the heat of summer, herbs need to be watered daily but the soil they are planted in needs to drain efficiently.

 - Don’t be afraid to harvest your herbs.
 The more you use them, the more herbs you get.
 I used to make the mistake of taking off the bottom leaves of my Basil plant before the top.
 Silly me.
 It is best to harvest herbs from the top.
 You can even pinch herbs back ½ way down the stem.
 This keeps them from getting leggy.